Postgraduate student grants

 From September 2024, there will be a full restoration of maintenance grants under the Student Grant Scheme for postgraduate students.

-If you are getting a Back To Education Allowance (BTEA), a Vocational Training Opportunities Schemes (VTOS) allowance or you are a tuition student, you cannot get a maintenance grant.
 A tuition student is someone who fulfils all the conditions for a student grant except for residence in the State, but who has been resident in an EEA state or Switzerland for 3 of the last 5 years.

 To qualify for a student grant, you must also meet nationality, immigration and residency criteria.
-You can get more information about these criteria on our page about the Student Grant Scheme.

 Means test

-Independent students are mature students aged over 23 who live separately from their parents from 1 October of the year before the year of entry to higher education on an approved course.
 If you are an independent student, you are assessed on your own income (and that of your spouse, civil partner or cohabitant, if applicable).

-If you were classified as a dependent student you cannot be reclassified as an independent student unless there is a 3-year break in your studies.
+If you were classified as a dependent student, you cannot be reclassified as an independent student unless there is a 3-year break in your studies.

 How is the means test calculated?